Erik Andrusyak

 Year Joined: 2022

-In addition to maintaining his own private studio in Norwich, CT, Andrusyak currently teaches at the Neighborhood Music School in New Haven and the Thames Valley Music School in New London.
+In addition to maintaining his own private studio in Norwich, CT, he currently teaches at the Neighborhood Music School in New Haven and the Thames Valley Music School in New London.
 He holds a Bachelor of Music degree from DePaul University, where he studied with Alex Klein, former Principal Oboe of the Chicago Symphony Orchestra.
-Other mentors include Grace Hong, Scott Hostetler, Eugene Izotov, Lora Schaefer, and William Welter.
+Other mentors include Grace Hong, Joseph Claude, Scott Hostetler, Eugene Izotov, Lora Schaefer, and William Welter.

 Favorite Composer: